ohanacode-dev/OhanaCode-IOT/switch/README.md

 # LED lamp

-This Arduino sketch is using **ESP8266** WiFi module to controll an LED lamp.
-This one has no touch pin and sends more debug just for testing.
+This Arduino sketch is using **ESP8266** WiFi module to controll a lamp.
-It can also be used for other purposes like driving a DC motor, or setting an analog level on the LED pin for a voltage source in which case you would also need a low frequency RC filter.
+It can also be used for other purposes like driving a motor or any other device.
+I am using a relay to turn the lights on/off.
+I tried using a triac, but it sometimes activates the light when there is an instabillity in the AC network, like my refridgerator switching on/off.
+This created a flash effect so had to get rid of it.
 It provides a web interface, so you can connect to it using any web enabled device.
-If it does not find the configured AP, it will provide its own open AP with SSID: **"OC_led_"** followed by MAC address of the WiFi module.
+If it does not find the configured AP at startup, it will provide its own open AP with SSID: **"OC_Switch_"** followed by MAC address of the WiFi module.

-As a touch sensor, a pin is used connected to any metal surface of around 2 square cm.
-On **D1 mini**, for touch sensor pin GPIO5 is used.
-It is labeled D1.
-Just connect to any metal surface of around 2 square cm and controll by touch.
-For best results isolate it using nail polish or plastic foil.
-A short touch will toggle the LED and a long one will increase LED light level.
+It supports an MQTT server and looks for one at address: "http://iot-portal.local".
+This way I can have any IP address for my mqtt broker and all devices find it.